direktiv/direktiv.github.io/docs/examples/using-terraform-plugin.md

 }
 ```

-We have also added in an extra switch state to provide the option of not sending a discord message at all when we are removing the machines.
+We've also included a new switch state to facilitate not sending anything to the Discord webhook on destroy actions.

 ```yaml
 id: spawn-instance